 This brings us to another question though – what other sites and uses does Paypal have?
 We all know of eBay and their relationship, but there is actually so much more to what this seasoned e-wallet can do.

-Online consumers can actually use their e-wallets for just about anything: sending money through Skype, shopping, and bet at Betway.
+Online consumers can actually use their e-wallets for just about anything.
 In fact, the latter option is actually one of the most popular uses for Paypal.

 Online gambling is a huge sector, and as it is continuing to grow, concerns will always arise surrounding security, therefore to give peace of mind, safer payment methods and identity encryption are put into place.